Ashok-0003/repo-3/Overview/Process/Definition-of-Ready-(DOR).md

 # An User Story is considered as "Ready" for development when:
 1. The story is described in accordance with standard "As a ..." template .
-Describe it in Who What Why format
+Describe it in Who, What, Why format.
 1. Acceptance criteria is clear and unambiguous
 1. Assumptions (if any) are clearly documented
 1. The story has been assigned a priority by the Product Owner (either stack rank, relative or both)